4 Data Structures in R

 as.character(fac)

-#> [1] "Male" "Female" "Male" "Male" "Female" "Male" "Female"
+#> [1] "Male" "Female" "Male" "Male" "Female" "Male" "Female"# not providing levels

 fac1 = factor(c("Male", "Female", "Male",